adaltas/node-csv-docs/src/md/parse/info.md

 ## Record information

 It is exposed with the [`info` option](/parse/options/info/) and the [`on_record` option](/parse/options/on_record/).
-Refers to their respective documentation to learn their usage as well as any additionnal properties they might expose.
+Refers to their respective documentation to learn their usage as well as any additional properties they might expose.

-It contains all the dataset information with additionnal properties:
+It contains all the dataset information with additional properties:

 - `error` (Error)
-  The error that was encountered, useful with the variuos relax options.
+  The error that was encountered, useful with the various relax options.
 - `header` (boolean)
   True when the [`columns` option](/parse/options/columns/) is activated and the current record is interpreted as a header instead of a data record.
 - `index` (number)